mikialex/rendiation/README.md

 * In low level abstraction, wrap wgpu-rs and provide lots of convenience api such as builder patten, marcos.., as well as composable render primitives.

 Use WebGPU as backend support.
 Support multiple native platform and web.

+## Other graphics suite also exist here

+RiverMesh for mesh processing experiments.

+Rendium for UI.

+...